Telenav/cactus/README.md

       `libfamily/myfamily-filesystems/remote-filesystems/nfs/super-nfs-impl` and `super-nfs-impl`
-      parents off a `pom.xml` it its parent directory, and that does the same, all the way down to the root, then, say, someone makes a change that breaks compilation but only for _that one thing_ - then every one of those `pom.xml` is something we have to examine.
+      parents off a `pom.xml` it its parent directory, and that does the same, all the way down to the root, then, say, someone makes a change that breaks compilation but only for _that one thing_ - every one of those `pom.xml` is something we have to examine.
 It is far more debuggable to have child libraries parent off of _one_ `pom.xml` that is the only place where shared configuration could possibly have changed.
   * Manage _sets of_ dependencies through imported dependencies, not inheritance, where possible.